graefft/YouGuitar/README.md

 to help provide resources for their learning.
 It is ever-changing with new features added almost daily (for now)

+## Installation
+visit www.doyouguitar.com

+or

+make sure to install Python3, Jinja2, and Flask1
+then clone this repository

+### Usage
+Use this site with a guitar!
+Learn how to play

 ### Technologies used
 Built primarily with Python3 and Flask with heavy use of Jinja